The Ultimate 2 Days in Seville Itinerary By An Andalusian

 Foodie lovers?
 Mercado de Triana, Triana Market, is located in the Plaza del Altozano, next to the Triana Bridge.

-Eating at Mercado de Triana is the perfect spot for you if you want to taste traditional dishes and eat on a budget.
+Mercado de Triana is the perfect spot if you want to try traditional dishes on a budget.

 Travelling on the Guadalquivir River is an experience.
 It’s a way to explore the riverside from a different perspective.